Neutrino-nucleus interactions and the determination of oscillation parameters: The flux-integrated neutrino-nucleus cross section

-As an example, the CC QE and resonance contributions to the total neutrino-nucleon cross section reported by \textcite{Benhar:2006nr} are shown in Fig. \ref{sigtot} as a function of neutrino energy.
-The resonance-production cross section has been obtained taking into account both the $\Delta$ resonance and the three isospin $1/2$ states lying in the so-called second resonance region: the $P_{11}(1440)$, $D_{13}(1520)$ and $S_{11}(1535)$.
-It clearly appears that at beam energies $\gsim 1$ GeV, QE scattering and resonance production turn out to be comparable.
+As an example, illustrating the relative weight of QE scattering and resonance producion, the CC QE and resonance contributions to the total neutrino-nucleon cross section reported in Ref.~\cite{Benhar:2006nr} are shown in Fig. \ref{sigtot} as a function of neutrino energy.
+The resonance-production cross section has been obtained taking into account both the $P_{33}(1232)$ $\Delta$ resonance and the three isospin $1/2$ states lying in the so-called second resonance region: $P_{11}(1440)$, $D_{13}(1520)$ and $S_{11}(1535)$ \cite{Benhar:2006nr}.
+It clearly appears that at beam energies $\gsim 1$ GeV, QE scattering and resonance production turn out to be provide comparable contributions.

-It has to be recalled that the decay of the $\Delta$ resonance is a prominent mechanism leading to the appearance of pions in the final state.
-A detailed discussion of both coherent and incoherent pion production can be found in the works of \textcite{sajjad} and \textcite{Leitner:2008ue}.
+It must be kept in mind that he decay of the $\Delta$ resonance [see Eq.~\eqref{delta++}] is a prominent mechanism leading to the appearance of pions, and that events in which the final state pion is absorbed in the target nucleus are a major background to QE processes.
+A detailed discussion of both coherent and incoherent pion production can be found in Refs.~\cite{sajjad} and \cite{Leitner:2008ue}.